 1. Paphos

 Paphos is a popular coastal city on the southwest coast of Cyprus, known for its rich history and archaeological sites.
 It offers a range of accommodation options, including luxury resorts, all-inclusive hotels, and budget-friendly guesthouses.
 The Kato Paphos area, near the harbour, is a great choice for easy access to historical attractions, restaurants, and nightlife.
-Best hotels in Paphos.
+See hotels in Paphos.

 2. Limassol